AdryanTw1227/AdryanTw1227/README.md

-💻 IT professional & developer passionate about technology, programming, and innovation.
+💻 IT professional & developer passionate about technology, programming, and innovation

-🎯 Currently focused on web, mobile, and database projects.
+🎯 Currently focused on web, mobile, and database projects

 📚 Always learning and sharing knowledge.

 🌍 Goal: live in Russia within 4 years, working in the tech industry.

 🚀 Tech Stack